 The first permanent settler was William Smith Allen who came to the area in 1873.
 Another early pioneer was George W. Storter, Jr., who raised sugar cane.

-Storter also opened a trading post and post office, and began to entertain Yankee tourists who came to Everglades City on their yachts to hunt and fish.
+Storter also opened a trading post and post office, and began to entertain Yankee tourists who came to Everglades City on their yachts to hunt and enjoy the great fishing.

-His house eventually became the Everglades Road and Gun Club.
-It has been visited by many famous people, including U.S. presidents.
+The Storter family house eventually became the Everglades Rod and Gun Club.
+The club has been visited by many famous people, including U.S. presidents.

-In 1923 the Florida Legislature created Collier County from Lee County, and Everglades City became the county seat.
+In 1923 the Florida Legislature created Collier County, named for him, from Lee County, and Everglades City became the county seat.
 It was first named Everglade, then Everglades, and finally Everglades City.